Alexia Putellas: Media depictions of Putellas

 Follow my dreams, a mural depicting Putellas as Superwoman, was painted by Italian neo-pop artist TVBoy in the neighbourhood of Gràcia in 2022.
 It was partially inspired by TVBoy's young daughter telling him she wanted to be a footballer like Putellas, and debuted on Father's Day in March 2022, with TVBoy saying that he hoped the mural would inspire more girls.
 The mural of Putellas has received many visits but, despite the popularity of both Putellas and the mural in their city, has also been vandalised.
 In January 2023 it was defaced with graffiti of lesbophobic slurs and misogynistic comments, being restored by TVBoy again in February.

 At the Globe Soccer Awards in Dubai in 2021, an image of Putellas – named Women's Player of the Year at the ceremony – was displayed on the Burj Khalifa, the first time a woman's image has been displayed on the building.
 Artwork depicting her (combining her head and a golden ball) was included in the 2022 "Fútbol.
 Arte.
 Iconos.
 En ese orden." exhibit of famous footballers at the Casa Seat in Barcelona and, later that year, a wax figure of her was added to the Barcelona wax museum.
 Both of Putellas' Ballons d'Or are on display in the FC Barcelona Museum.
+The museum also presented digital NFT artworks depicting Putellas (Empowerment) and Cruyff (In a Way, Immortal) in 2023, which went on to be displayed at the Moco Museum in Amsterdam in 2024.